Configure SSL/TLS certificates

 3. Download the certificate information to a local PEM file:

-gcloud beta sql ssl server-ca-certs list \
+gcloud sql ssl server-ca-certs list \

 --format="value(cert)" \